 Seaborn vs. Matplotlib

-are closely related.
-In fact, Seaborn is built on top of Matplotlib.
+Seaborn and Matplotlib are tightly connected — Seaborn is actually built on top of Matplotlib.

-Both libraries can create many types of visualizations, but they differ in ease of use, default styles, and main purpose.
+Both can produce a wide range of visualizations, but they differ in ease of use, default styling, and intended purpose.

 Matplotlib: The Foundation

-- General purpose: Works well for all types of plots, including non-statistical ones.
+- General-purpose – Suitable for all types of plots, including non-statistical ones.

 Matplotlib Example